We’re excited to announce our August 2025 litter plans!

 Applying early means you can follow along on your puppy’s adventures of being born–from the mating and the whelping (birth), its first solid food experience and outdoor play time, to your puppy’s first veterinarian visit.
 We post the process on all our social media pages and send private update emails to everyone on the reservation list.
+There are other perks to applying early that you may discover in the application process.

 How To Apply